jkanel/centric-dqm/README.md

 # Centric Data Quality Monitoring

 Centric Data Quality Monitoring (DQM) is a  testing framework for comparing actual and expected datasets.
-The realated Java source project is located here: [jkanel/centric-dqm-java](http://github.com/jkanel/centric-dqm-java).
+The related Java project and source code is located at [jkanel/centric-dqm-java](http://github.com/jkanel/centric-dqm-java).

 **Other Features:**
 * Support for LaTex and MathML formula markup. http://docs.mathjax.org/en/latest/tex.html
 * Honors carriage returns in the rendering of Html (added 2015-05-15).

 ## Framework Use
 1. The framework is an executable JAR file.
-An example of execution is available in ```http://github.com/jkanel/centric-dqm/jar_exec_win.bat```
+An example of execution is available in ```[jkanel/centric-dqm/jar_exec_win.bat](http://github.com/jkanel/centric-dqm/jar_exec_win.bat)```

 2. Several command line parameters are supported: